 Apart from that, might see different messages for the same errors like “Security Certificate is Not Secure,” “This Site is Not Secure” “Site Not Secure Error” or maybe others accompanied by the “Error Code: DLG_FLAGS_INVALID_CA” or “DLG_FLAGS_SEC_CERT_CN_INVALID” or “DLG_FLAGS_SEC_CERT_DATE_INVALID“

 The scariest part of this error message is the following lines that read:

 This means that someone is trying to fool you or steal any info you send to the server.
 You should close this site immediately

 After reading these lines, most of the users instantly close the websites.
 We have no doubt that the person reading this post right now also faced the same thing.

-To help users, We decided to write this post and try our best to explain why users are seeing this mysterious error message and what are the possible solutions to get rid of it so that you can surf favorite site fearlessly.
+To help users, We decided to write this post and try our best to explain why users are seeing this mysterious error message and what are the possible solutions to get rid of this error message so that you can surf your favorite site fearlessly.

 - When the website certificate is not installed precisely.

 - When the website certificate is expired, or the administrator does not renew it.

 - The chances are that website you’re visiting is compromised or the site has a malicious redirection.

 So all the reasons suggest that you see the certificate error code on your favorite website due to the administrator.
 There is nothing wrong with your side.